xyphro/UsbGpib/Updates.md

 # Recent Updates

+## 04th February 2026

+The PDF manuals are now also available in Markdown, generated automatically from the same source as the PDF document.
+This makes the documentation easier to browse, diff, and maintain in version control, while ensuring both formats stay perfectly in sync. -> See [Tutorials](Tutorials/README.md) section.

+Furthermore I am releasing Firmware version V2.3.
+Changes:
+- It turned out that Keysight Visa in certain versions can crash when a USBTMC device has a serialnumber with double underscore characters.
+Note, that the USBTMC standard does not disallow for double underscores.
+The AutoID function can return double underscores for some instruments - illegal characters returned by *IDN? query get replaced by underscores, so with 2 illegal characters you get double underscores as serial number = visa ressource name.
+I've now included a filter now to suppress double underscores when autoid is enabled.
+- I've fixed Issues #96 and #97 reported by user thewon86.
+Those were USBTMC protocol issues which were never uncovered or effects seen so far, however the implementation was indeed incorrect here.

+I updated also slightly the V3 announcement in the main README.MD.
+Basically: Firmware is ready for betatesting, Hardware arriving soon and gets distributed immediately once it arrives (@Betatesters: You'll get mail before shipping)!

+My US distribution partner <a href="https://binho.io/" target="_blank">binho</a> also added UsbGPIB directly to their webshop (<a href="https://binho.io/test-measurement/products/usbgpib-v2/" target="_blank">https://binho.io/test-measurement/products/usbgpib-v2/</a>).
+This is ideal for US-market: Devices ship directly from San Francisco and are available for a good price!
+Checkout also their offerings on Host adapters and PCBite!

 ## 30th December 2025

 Updated the "Buy it or build it section" and added a Digikey US link for buying the adapter.